Vietnam Garment Manufacturing for Scaled Production

 Vietnam has built a strong reputation in apparel manufacturing because of its skilled workforce, export experience, and range of garment production capabilities.
 Many factories are used to working with international buyers and understand the importance of construction quality, packaging requirements, documentation, and final inspection.

 Tariffs and trade policy often play a role in sourcing decisions, but production decisions should go deeper than landed cost.
 Brands also need to consider factory capability, material availability, communication, quality control, and how the relationship will work after the first order.
+For more context on import cost planning, see our Vietnam apparel tariffs guide.

 Where Vietnam is often a strong fit